 Withdrawal starts within 8 hours of last use and manifests similarly to flu chills, muscle aches, cramps, nausea, vomiting, diarrhea, runny nose, and tiredness.
 Acute symptoms peak within a day or two, adding the symptoms of heavy sweating, nausea, loss of appetite, irritability, anxiety, fast breathing, and stomach cramps.
 Insomnia usually persists throughout the first week, as well as fever.
 By the second week, Withdrawal is less severe.
 Fever, restlessness, and loss of appetite will be present but become more manageable heading into weeks three and four.
 Feelings of depression and irritability are common during this time.

 Mr. Per Wickstrom, CEO of A Forever Recovery is a recovered addict and is on a mission to make effective rehabilitation a reality for every individual in need of this type of treatment.
-In the case of potentially fatal addiction to Fentanyl, it’s essential not to delay in taking the steps to recovery.
+In the case of being addicted to Fentanyl, it’s essential not to delay in taking the steps to recovery.